 If your family recently lost one of its members due to negligence, carelessness, or recklessness, a Spartanburg County wrongful death lawyer at Farmer & Morris Law, PLLC can help you hold the at-fault party accountable for your loss.
 We will explain and protect your rights and the negligent party’s legal responsibility to you.

 Facing the unexpected loss of a loved one is always difficult.
-When our team is on your side, you do not have to face it alone.
+When our team of seasoned wrongful death lawyers is on your side, you do not have to face it alone.
 We will help you build your case, prove the cause of your loved one’s demise, and build your case.
 With our guidance, you can recover the costs of making your loved one’s final arrangements.
 We will not stop fighting for you and your family.

 How South Carolina Defines Wrongful Death